Bastien1234/qwt-test/README.md

 ## Prerequisits

-Golang v1.24.4 or higher
+Golang v1.24.4 or higher.
-Make if you want to use the following commands
+Make if you want to use the following commands.

 ### Running the program
 ```bash